uweswrtz/bbblue_drivers/README.md

-# ros-blue
+# bbblue_drivers

-some ROS nodes for the Beaglbone Blue
+some ROS drivers for the Beaglbone Blue

 >WIP!!!
 Ugly code included!!!